Misaka10571/joycon2-pc/README.md

 This project is **Windows-only**, primarily because the `ViGEmBus Driver` (used for virtual controller output) is exclusive to Windows.
 You're free to make your own macOS/Linux fork if you want.

-I don't actually own a Pro Controller 2 or an NSO GC Controller, so their decoders might suck.
-Sorry!
-However, if you DO own these controllers, you can help out by:
-- Testing the program's decoders and see if both controllers work fine
-- Edit the code to make them better based on your own testing (if you do this, make a fork out of it and submit a pull request!
-I'd be glad to accept it, any kind of cool stuff that gets added i'll be a big fan of.)

-For some people, theres been reports of delay when using the program.
-Me personally, while my JoyCon 2 sticks report 50-60ms in a polling rate tester, their feel and delay is.. fine.
-If you think you have a solution to this, feel free to make a pull request of it.
-All I wanna say is it's something related to either your PC or your controller.

 ---

-## PROGRESS
-- Multiplayer (Complete, Working)
-- Single Joycons (Complete, needs slight Sideways mapping changes)
-- Dual Joycons (Complete, Working)
-- Pro Controller (Complete, Working)
-- NSO GC Controller (In-Progress, prototype has been added)
-- Gyro Support (Yes)
-- Mouse Support (Yeah, but the speed needs to be increased)

 ## DEPENDENCIES